-To get an idea of what the exam involves and of what you can do to improve your performance on it, see our GMAT prep section.
+- To get an idea of what the exam involves and of what you can do to improve your performance on it, see our GMAT prep section.

-Not sure whether you need a GMAT prep course to do your best on test day?
+- Not sure whether you need a GMAT prep course to do your best on test day?
 Call us at 1.800.809.0800 to discuss your situation.
 We’re here to help you!

 School and Program Selection:

-If you haven’t already done so, decide what kind of MBA program you want to attend: full-time, part-time, or EMBA.
+- If you haven’t already done so, decide what kind of MBA program you want to attend: full-time, part-time, or EMBA.
 To learn more about these different options and the trade-offs involved in picking one over the other, see this archived David’s Corner on “Understanding Your MBA Options.”

-Once you know what type of program is best for you, it’s time to narrow down the list of business schools you intend to apply to this fall.
+- Once you know what type of program is best for you, it’s time to narrow down the list of business schools you intend to apply to this fall.
 Don’t make the mistake of thinking all of the top b-schools are alike except for the name.
 They’re not.
 Each school has its own approach to management education, its own institutional culture, and its own admissions preferences.
 You’ll increase your admissions chances by considering which schools are your best fits, and why.

-Do you need to mitigate a low GMAT score and/or a low undergraduate GPA?
-If so, this summer is a good time to take the college courses that can use to build an alternative transcript.
+- Do you need to mitigate a low GMAT score and/or a low undergraduate GPA?
+If so, this summer is a good time to take the college courses that you can use to build an alternative transcript.
 Look for courses that are demanding enough to prove to an admissions committee that you are capable of performing graduate-level academic work.

 “It’s a good idea to create a grid in which you match your stories to the essay set for each school’s application.
 This gives you a visual tool to see if you’re properly communicating your positioning across the entirety of the application before you begin writing individual essays.”